Quick Summary: The "Inert" Advantage

 Iron rusts.
 Copper turns green.
 Silver tarnishes.
 Most metals react with the world and eventually die.
 But gold?
 Gold does nothing.
 It is chemically inert.
 This "uselessness" is its greatest strength.

 In 2015, the San José galleon (sunk in 1708) was found.
 After 307 years on the salt-water floor, the gold coins shined like they were minted yesterday.
 Gold is the only metal that is effectively immortal.
+In 2026, as we face global digital instability, the physical permanence of gold has never been more relevant.

 Everyone says scarcity creates value.
 But scarcity you can engineer isn't real.
 We can make synthetic diamonds.
 We can print trillions of dollars.
 But you cannot "print" gold.
 It takes real energy and real work to extract it from the Earth.